BlankDev117/gomockserver/README.md

  - 2 routes for the url `/{tenantId}/hooray/{id}`:
    - `POST`: returns 201 status code with a body that will have the `tenantId` and `id` fields replaced by the respective url parameters
    - `GET`: reeturns a 200 status code with an empty body

+---
+Contibrutions/Feature requests

+Feel free to contribute to help enhance the project.
+Use the issus section for bugs/feature requests.
+All PRs should be associated to an issue for better tracking.
+Thank you for your interest in the project!

+Tha